anthroberc/code-edith/README.md

 # Code-Edith (code-edith)

 ## 1. What It Is
-Code-Edith is a Python CLI AI assistant.
+Code-Edith is a privacy focused Python Local/Cloud AI Agent.

-Run after install:
+After installation, run it directly:

     code-edith